Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 ## USAGE

-We have retained the vast majority of slab react operations and only modified the parameters and rendering implementation of some components
+We have retained the vast majority of `slate-react` operations and only modified the parameters and rendering implementation of some components

-You need to pay attention to the parameter changes of the components.
-Some parameters have been elevated to the Slate component for ease of use in the editor context
+You need to pay attention to the parameter changes of the `Components`.
+Some parameters have been elevated to the `<Slate/>` component for ease of use in the editor context

 ## RENDER FUNCTION

-The rendering functions of Slate include renderElement and renderLeaf, which implement branch judgment operations without state.
+The rendering functions of `slate` include renderElement and renderLeaf, which implement `switch branch` judgment operations without state.

-Since vue does not provide jsx by default, the h function is used to implement them, as shown below
+Since vue does not provide `jsx` by default, the `h` function is used to implement them, as shown below
 ```typescript
 const renderElement = ({ attributes, children, element }: RenderElementProps) => {
   switch ((element as any).type) {